 For example, during the day, the color temperature is set to be normal, but at night, it will increase red light and reduce blue light to help you sleep at the right time.

-Once it activated, the color slowly becomes warm, and the blue color dramatically reduced.
+Once it is activated, the color slowly becomes warm, and the blue color is dramatically reduced.
 Twilight also offers a Pro version with more features.
 But for me, the basic option is sufficient enough.

 1.2 Blue Light Filter: Simple configuration with pre-made color temperature

 As it names, Blue Light Filter gives a simple configuration to set up.
-It has a several color temperature mode, for instances, Night Shift, Candlelight, Dawn, Incandescent Lamp, and many more.
+It has several color temperature modes, for instance, Night Shift, Candlelight, Dawn, Incandescent Lamp, and many more.